node-migrator-bot/Transitive/doc/api/views.md

 `render` will render `templateName` with `data`.
 If `templateName` or any sub-templates (partials) call `renderLive`, an error will be thrown.
 To render templates with layouts on the server, please use `renderPage`.

 #### renderPage(templateName, data, layoutName)
-renderPage creates a new RenderContext and uses it to render templateName with data.locals.
-It passes the result to
+renderPage creates a new RenderContext and uses it to render `templateName` with `data.locals`.
+It then renders `layoutName` with the content and data used to render the page.

+`layoutName` defaults to "layout"

 ### LiveRender
 By default, LiveRenders are stored in `options.root+"/live-renders"`